pranav-ap/blog/content/posts/Machine Learning/linear-regression.md

 Regression analysis explores the relationship between a quantitative response variable and one or more explanatory variable.

-Linear regression methods attempt to solve regression tasks by assuming that the response $y$ is a *linear* function of one or more independent features $x_1, x_2, \cdots, x_n$.
+Linear regression methods attempt to solve regression tasks by assuming that the response $y$ is a *linear* function of one or more explanatory variable $x_1, x_2, \cdots, x_n$.

 The general form of a linear function or linear relationship is,